 Editing Not Censoring

-If you’re serious about writing, you already know the value of a good editor – of multiple good editors.
+If you’re serious about writing, you already know the value of a good editor – of several good editors.
 A polished book usually goes through developmental, copy, and line editing.
 Often writers go multiple rounds with developmental and copy editors.
 It’s all about polishing ideas so they best express and communicate your ideas.

 Sensitivity readers do the same thing.
 We all have intrinsic biases developed over a lifetime of living in our own unique corner of the world.
 There are plenty of people who will forever spell “through” as “thru,” too.
 You need the right kind of editor for the situation.